Dimensional Fund Advisors Ltd. : Form 8.3 - JOHN WOOD GROUP PLC - Ordinary Shares

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerATX beendet Handel stärker -- DAX letztlich schwächer -- Wall Street schliesslich uneins -- Asiens Börsen verabschieden sich mehrheitlich im Plus
+Börse aktuell - Live TickerATX beendet Handel mit Verlusten -- DAX schließt im Minus -- Asiens Börsen letztlich wenig bewegt

-Der heimische Aktienaktienmarkt präsentierte sich zum Wochenstart mit positiver Tendenz.
-Der deutsche Leitindex verbuchte hingegen leichte Verluste.
-Die Wall Street notierte am ersten Handelstag der Woche schliesslich in verschiedenen Richtungen.
-Die Börsen in Fernost konnten zum Wochenstart mehrheitlich zulegen.
+Der heimische Aktienmarkt zeigte sich am Donnerstag schwächer.
+Der deutsche Leitindex konnte seine Gewinne nicht halten.
+Am Donnerstag geht es an der Wall Street bergab.
+In Fernost tendierten die Märkte am Donnerstag mehrheitlich seitwärts.